Machine learning is the acquisition, processing and sharing of information using data sets and basic algorithms. But how does it really work?

-We’re going to talk about them in respect to TurtleID, a hypothetical program that identifies turtles in images.
+We’re going to talk about them in relation to TurtleID, a hypothetical program that identifies turtles in images.

 Supervised Machine Learning

 Let’s think of a children’s book with animal photos.
-As you turn the pages over, you would see a picture of an animal and a caption that lists the name of the animal.
+As you turn the pages over, you see a picture of an animal and a caption that lists the name of the animal.

-A few books later, and perhaps supported with other real life interactions where a child is exposed to turtles of all shapes and sizes, the connection between the form of the animal and the name is solid in the brain.
+A few books later, and perhaps supported with other real-life interactions where a child is exposed to turtles of all shapes and sizes, the connection between the form of the animal and the name will solidify in the brain.

-For the TurtleID dataset we would have a large set of pictures of turtles, and the output we give it for each picture is, “This is a turtle.”
-Now TurtleID has learned what a turtle looks like using different preset parameters such as length, width, color and any other useful parameters we decide on.
+For the TurtleID dataset, we would have a large set of turtle pictures and the output we give it for each picture is “this is a turtle.”
+Now TurtleID has learned what a turtle looks like.
+For a computer, the turtles appearance my be calculated by using preset parameters such as length, width, color, etc.

 Again, this works much like a child learning what a turtle is and using the five senses to identify turtles based on past experiences.

 Unsupervised Machine Learning

 Though unsupervised machine learning is underutilized, it provides a more exciting path for the future of machine learning.

 Unsupervised machine learning is when you give the input and allow the machine to identify its own output.
 This means it creates different clusters based on similarities within the data.